live-codes/livecodes/docs/docs/configuration/query-params.md

 ## Usage

-- All properties of [configuration object](./configuration-object.md) and [embed options](../advanced/api.md#embed-options) that have values of primitive types (e.g. string, number, boolean) can be used as usual.
+- All properties of [configuration object](./configuration-object.md) and [embed options](../advanced/api.md#embed-options) that have values of primitive types (e.g. string, number, boolean) can be assigned to a query parameter with the same name.

   These include:
   [config](../advanced/api.md#config),